TomNisbet/sap-plus/docs/_docs/ref-200-instruction-cycle.md

 **Marker 4**: the rising CLK edge loads the contents of RAM into the Instruction Register (IR).
 This is the end of the _T0_ and _T1_ instruction fetch steps.
 The Microcode ROM is now executing the LAI instruction's microcode steps.

-**Markers 5..6**: the MAR is loaded from the PC in step _T2_, exactly as was done in step T0.
+**Markers 5..6**: the MAR is loaded from the PC and the PC is incremented in step _T2_, exactly as was done in step T0.
 This fetches the address of the instruction operand.

 **Markers 7..8**: in step _T3_, the RAM contents are loaded into the A register.
 The Next (N) signal is also asserted in this step, which will reset the SC back to step 0 (_T0_) to end the instruction.
 The N reset is synchronous and will occur at the falling CLK edge at **marker 9**.